November 21, 2009

-The famous Beatles song “Revolution” was written by John Lennon, after he watched the news about the student riots in Paris in May of 1968.
+John Lennon was inspired to write the song after watching news about the student riots in Paris in May of 1968.

 “You say you want a revolution